Data logger science experiment

 • An insulated box which will contain the data logger, probe and light bulb

-• Enough tape to seal wire entries into box
+• Enough tape to seal wire entries into the box

 • Power pack